 Your first job is your springboard into your chosen career, nothing more and nothing less.
-Students generally don’t expect to stay long in their first job, with the Trendence UK Graduate Survey 2019 stating that 49% of students questioned expected to stay in their first job for one to two years.
+Students generally don’t expect to stay long working for their first employer, with the Cibyl Graduate Survey 2020 stating that 46% of students questioned expected to stay with their first employer for one to two years.

 Think about what industry you want to work in

 If you’re worried about ‘getting stuck’ in your first job, have a think about what industry to work in.
 In some sectors, like marketing or publishing, it generally doesn’t raise eyebrows to explore different roles with different employers in the first couple of years – especially as some first jobs will be temporary anyway.

 In other sectors you might find that it’s in your best interest to stay with your first employer for more than a few years.
 Engineering graduates, for instance, typically take a professional qualification when they start work, which for some takes five years or longer.
 Many value the consistency that comes with gaining their professional qualification with the same employer; it is possible to leave early and finish the qualification elsewhere, but staying in your first job means that your mentor will have a good idea of what projects to assign you to help you acquire all the necessary skills.

 Think about what would suit you when you pick a sector.
 If you want some flexibility while you explore your options, look for rotational graduate schemes where you try out different roles within the same company for a few months at a time.

 When considering your job hunt in light of the pandemic, you could think about how certain sectors are faring up when carrying out research into those you’re interested in.
 If one is struggling more than others, for example, and you manage to secure a first role in that sector, it’s likely to be more difficult to find another job.
 That is, unless you decide to change sectors later on; you might also consider how easy it will be to do this (as this will differ across sectors).
 You could read about the sectors that are struggling and surviving during the pandemic as a starting point.